Tabitha Brown (actress)

-Tabitha Bonita Brown (née Thomas; born February 4, 1979) is an American actress and social media personality.
+Tabitha Bonita Brown (née Thomas; born February 4, 1979) is an American actress, Emmy-winning host, social media personality, entrepreneur, & author.
 She creates online video content incorporating veganism, humor and motivational speaking.
-Brown has over 5 million followers on TikTok and over 4.2 million followers on Instagram as of March 2023.
+Brown has more than 5 million followers on TikTok and more than 4.2 million followers on Instagram as of March 2023.
 She has been described by HuffPost as "America's Mom" and her content has been characterized by critics as being "comforting" and "calming".
+She is the host of the Food Network’s first plant-based cooking competition It’s CompliPlated and host of the YouTube children’s show Tab Time, for which she won a 2023 Children's and Family Emmy Award for Outstanding Host.

-Born in North Carolina, Brown studied fashion briefly before dropping out and pursuing acting.
-After developing chronic pain and fatigue, Brown switched to a vegan diet to help with relief.
-She created her TikTok account in 2020 and began amassing followers shortly thereafter.
+Born in North Carolina, Brown studied fashion briefly before leaving school to pursue acting.
+After developing chronic pain and fatigue, Brown switched to a vegan diet to help find relief.
+She created her TikTok account in 2020 and began to gain followers shortly thereafter.

 Brown has appeared in television shows such as The Chi and Good Morning America.
 In 2021, Brown was awarded the Outstanding Social Media Personality title at the NAACP Image Awards.
 Her first book, Feeding the Soul (because it's my business): Finding Our Way to Joy, Love and Freedom, was published the same year, and she published her first cookbook, Cooking from the Spirit: Easy, Delicious, and Joyful Plant-Based Inspirations, the next.

 Early life and career

 1979–2007: Early years and career beginnings

 Brown was born in Eden, North Carolina.
-Raised in Stoneville, she grew up in Eden.
+She grew up in Stoneville.
 She began studying fashion design at Miami International University of Art & Design, but dropped out at age 19 and moved to Laguna Niguel, California.
 After struggling financially, she returned to North Carolina, this time moving to Greensboro, where she lived for five years.

 In 2002, Brown got a job as the co-host of a local late-night show, where she interviewed celebrities who performed at Greensboro Coliseum Complex.
-In 2004, with husband in tow, she moved back to Los Angeles where she tried stand-up comedy.
+In 2004, with husband in tow, she moved back to Los Angeles, where she tried stand-up comedy.
 After failing to land as a TV actress, Brown spent five years working at a Macy's in Century City.
-Six months after the move to California, Brown began traveling between North Carolina and Los Angeles to care for her mother who had developed ALS.
+Six months after the move to California, Brown began traveling between North Carolina and Los Angeles to care for her mother, who had developed ALS.